 - The Nespresso Gran Lattissima review: the Gran Lattissima is DeLonghi’s premium Nespresso machine.
 It makes one-touch cappuccinos, lattes, and flat whites with a connected milk frother.

 Other Nespresso Topics

 - Comparing Nespresso Breville vs DeLonghi: you’ll notice Nespresso machines often have another brand label, typically DeLonghi or Breville.
-Both of these companies manufacture Nespresso machines, and they function the same, but each has a subtle design and aesthetic differences.
+Both of these companies manufacture Nespresso machines, and they function the same, but each has subtle design and aesthetic differences.
 We review each Nespresso machine for both manufacturers and compare the differences.

-- Nespresso vs Dolce Gusto: Nestle actually makes two pod machines – Nespresso and Dolce Gusto.
+- Nespresso vs Dolce Gusto: Nestle makes two pod machines – Nespresso and Dolce Gusto.
 We do a full comparison between the two styles, and they are most different in the types of coffee brewed and price.

 - Aeroccino 3 vs 4: most Nespresso machines require a separate milk frother for lattes and cappuccinos.
 We review the two common options and really like the Aeroccino 4.

 We care about sustainability at Craft Coffee Spot and have several articles covering how to reduce waste with Nespresso machines.

 - How to recycle Nespresso pods: pod machines get a bad reputation for environmental waste.
 While that’s usually true, Nespresso makes it easy to recycle pods.
 We review the full process of recycling Nespresso pods, so everyone can reduce the environmental impact.

 - Reusable Nespresso pods: you can save on waste and cost by using Nespresso pods.
 We gathered the best options by machine type with tips on getting the best flavor when using them.